financelurker/crypto-trades-firefly-iii/README.md

   - expense account
     - add one account for all expenses on that exchange
   - revenue accounts
-    - add a revenue account for each coin/token where you get lending interest or staking interest from
+    - add one account for all expenses on that exchange
   - for all accounts you create
     - set the "notes identifier" in the notes field - see [supported exchanges](README.md#supported-crypto-trading-platform--exchanges-for-trades) for what "notes identifier" to use